Fayetteville Bankruptcy Attorneys

 What Are the Steps Involved in Filing for Bankruptcy in Fayetteville, Arkansas?

 There are several steps involved in filing for bankruptcy.
 The first step is to gather all of the necessary paperwork.
 This includes a list of your debts, income, and assets.
-You will also need to complete a credit counseling course and take a means test to see if you qualify for Chapter 7 bankruptcy.
+You will also need to complete a credit counseling course and take a means test to see if you qualify for Chapter 7 or Chapter 13 bankruptcy.

 Once you have gathered all of the necessary paperwork, you will need to file your petition with the bankruptcy court.
 This can be done online or in person.
-Once your petition has been filed, you will need to attend a hearing called the 341 meeting of creditors.
+Once your petition has been filed, you will need to attend a hearing called “the 341 meeting of creditors”.
 At this hearing, your creditors will have an opportunity to object to your bankruptcy.

 If your bankruptcy is approved, you will receive a discharge of your debts.
-This means that you will no longer be liable for repaying your debts and your creditors will not be able to take any action against you.
+This means that you will no longer be liable for repaying your debts, and your creditors will not be able to take any action against you.

 In order to file for bankruptcy, there are many intricate details you need to get right to ensure your bankruptcy goes smoothly.
-Hiring an experienced bankruptcy lawyer can help you meet strict deadlines and make sure your best interests are protected.
-To get answers to bankruptcy questions you may have, reach out to wh Law today to learn more.
+Hiring an experienced Fayetteville bankruptcy lawyer can help you meet strict deadlines and make sure your best interests are protected.
+To get answers to bankruptcy questions you may have, reach out to WH Law today to learn more.

 What Does a Bankruptcy Lawyer Do?

 A bankruptcy lawyer can help you through the bankruptcy process from start to finish.
 They will help you gather all of the necessary paperwork and file your petition with the court.
-A bankruptcy lawyer can also represent you at your 341 meeting of creditors and help you plan for your financial future after bankruptcy.
+A bankruptcy lawyer can also represent you at your 341(a) meeting of creditors and help you plan for your financial future after bankruptcy.

 Bankruptcy lawyers are experienced in dealing with creditors and can answer any questions you have about your rights during the bankruptcy process.
-If you are considering filing for bankruptcy, reach out to wh Law today to schedule a consultation with one of our experienced bankruptcy lawyers.
+If you are considering filing for bankruptcy, reach out to WH Law today to schedule a consultation with one of our experienced bankruptcy lawyers.

 When it comes to discharging debt, a bankruptcy lawyer from our Fayetteville law firm can help you get these common debts discharged: